IIIF/api/source/api/image/2.0/index.md

 ##  6. Compliance Levels

 The Image Information document _MUST_ specify the extent to which the API is supported by including a compliance level URI as the first entry in the `profile` property.
 This URI links to a description of the highest compliance level for which all requirements are met.
-The URI _MUST_ be one of those given in [Image API Compliance][43].
-This description contains the profile related features, given in section [XXX](YYY).
+The URI _MUST_ be one of those given in [Image API Compliance][compliance].
+This description contains the profile related features, as discussed in [Image Information][image-information].
 A server _MAY_ declare different compliance levels for different images.

-The compliance level URI _MAY_ also be given in the HTTP Link header ([RFC5988][31]) with the parameter `rel=“profile”`, and thus a complete header might look like:
+The compliance level URI _MAY_ also be given in the HTTP Link header ([RFC5988][rfc-5988]) with the parameter `rel="profile"`, and thus a complete header might look like:

 ```
 Link: <http://iiif.io/api/image/{{ site.image_api.latest.major }}/level1.json>;rel="profile"